Snachit/Bingo-Online-Game/README.md

 ## Introduction

-Rario is a dynamic multiplayer game built with Python, inspired by the classic Mario series.
+Bingo is a dynamic multiplayer game built with Python, inspired by the classic Mario series.
 Leveraging Tkinter, Pygame, OpenCV, and MySQL, this project offers a comprehensive setup, including user registration, email verification, and a rich gaming interface.
 Players can enjoy interactive gameplay with real-time updates, set against a vibrant and engaging graphical backdrop reminiscent of the beloved Mario universe.
 The repository is well-organized to facilitate ease of use, maintenance, and further development.
 Perfect for developers interested in game development, network programming, and GUI design.

 ## Setup Instructions